What type of content do you primarily create?

 - Automatically highlight potential recording errors for you to proofread and review.

-Once you’re satisfied with the transcript, you can export it in formats like PDF, HTML, or Word.
-And then you’re done!
-Congrats, you've just transcribed your audio file and saved a bunch of time.
+Once you're satisfied with the transcript, you can export it in formats like PDF, HTML, Word, or plain text.
+And then you're done!
+Congrats, you've just transcribed your audio file to text and saved a bunch of time that you would have spent typing it all out manually.

-5 tips and best practices to transcribe audio
+5 tips to transcribe audio files to text accurately

 Transcribing audio is an important skill.
 Make sure you follow these five essential tips and best practices to make sure you're doing it right.